oroinc/documentation/user_guide/channel_guide.rst

 .. caution::

-    Once a Channel has been deleted all the relevant data will be deleted as well.
+    Once a channel has been deleted all the relevant data will be deleted as well.

-- Click |IcEdit| to get edit the Channel instance details.
-Edit page that is very similar to the page you used to :ref:`Create a Channel <user-guide-channel-guide-create>` section), but details you have already defined will be displayed
+- Click |IcEdit| to edit the channel details.
+Edit page very similar to the page you used to :ref:`create a channel <user-guide-channel-guide-create>`), but details you have already defined will be displayed

 .. caution::

-    You cannot change Channel Type if data from the Channel has been uploaded into the system at least once.
+    You cannot change the channel type if data from the channel has been uploaded into the system at least once.

-- Click |IcView| to get to the page of the Channel instance.
+- Click |IcView| to get to the page of the channel.
 For example, out *Factory* channel page looks as follows:

 .. image:: ./img/channel_guide/Screenshots/channels_created_b2b_view.png